dotmpe/x-docker/ReadMe-treebox.md

 ## Testing
 No automated testing, but here is a checklist per tag.

+## Tags
+(0.0.2)
+  - responds to files in update-motd.d by updating the login message
+  - Testing with libffi_convenience, but no joy. phusion/baseimage:latest is 0.10.0
+  - Looked to introduce baseimage tag in build/docker tag maybe, updated docs a bit and cleaning up hooks.
+  - Lots more build tools, a string of shells, missing bits like `binutils`, `jq`.
+  - Fixed docker labels a bit.
+  - Added more extensive user setup; Basher, user-scripts.
+  - TOTEST: added KCov install, Oil shell.

 0.0.1
   - is SSH accessible after mounting startup script and user authorized_keys.
   - has user in supergroup, adding NOPASSWD sudoers line works as expected
   - has a customized SSH "Treebox" banner

-(0.0.2)
-  - responds to files in update-motd.d by updating the login message
-  - Testing with libffi_convenience, but no joy. phusion/baseimage:latest is 0.10.0
-  - Looked to introduce baseimage tag in build/docker tag maybe, updated docs a bit and cleaning up hooks.